basho/basho_docs/source/languages/en/riakcs/cookbooks/installing/Installing-Riak-CS.md

 ## Installing Stanchion

+Stanchion is an application used to enforce the serialization of certain requests to Riak CS.
+Specifically, it's used to ensure uniqueness of user accounts and bucket names.

-In a Riak CS system, Stanchion is installed on only one of the nodes in the system.
-Running Stanchion on more than one node can lead to problems if Riak CS nodes are configured to communicate using multiple Stanchion nodes.
-In this situation, the uniqueness of bucket names and user email addresses might not be enforced which, in turn, could lead to unexpected behavior.
+In a Riak CS cluster, Stanchion can be installed and run on all nodes, but every Riak CS node must be configured to communicate with a single Stanchion node.
+Problems can occur if all Riak CS nodes are not configured to communicate with the same Stanchion node.
+This could mean the inability to create user accounts and buckets, or the inability to enforce their uniqueness.

+As only a single instance of Stanchion can be used by the Riak CS cluster at any time, it's not uncommon for a load balancer to be used to handle Stanchion failover in the event the primary Stachion node becomes unavailable.
+This can be accomplished by specifying a load balancer IP as the Stanchion IP in the Riak CS app.config.
+This load balancer must be configured to send all requests to a single Stanchion node, failing over to a secondary Stanchion node if the primary is unavailable.
+Details on specifying the Stanchion IP can be found in the [[Specifying the Stanchion Node|Configuring Riak CS#Specifying-the-Stanchion-Node]] section of [[Configuring Riak CS]].

 Use the commands in the section for your operating system to install a pre-built Stanchion package on the node you choose for Stanchion.

 ### Installing Stanchion on Mac OS X